livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 global_seq is a node local strictly monotonic sequence number assigned to accepted persisted writes.

 Constraints:

-1. global_seq defines a total order of accepted writes on a node.
+- global_seq defines a total order of accepted writes on a node.
-2. global_seq is used to support incremental sync and provenance checks.
+- global_seq is used to support incremental sync and provenance checks.

 This file does not define how global_seq is stored, indexed, or transmitted.

 ### 9.2 domain_seq

-domain_seq is a sequence number scoped to a specific sync domain as defined by the PoC build guide.
+domain_seq is a sequence number scoped to a specific sync domain.

 Constraint:

-1. domain_seq ordering is meaningful only within its domain scope.
+- domain_seq ordering is meaningful only within its domain scope.

 This file does not define domain sequencing rules beyond this scope meaning.